-Consistent with the "at-will" nature of adjunct faculty employment, the University retains the right to unilaterally sever the employment relationship at any point during the employment relationship on any grounds allowed by "at-will" employment relationships which are not prohibited by law or this agreement.
+Consistent with the "at-will" nature of adjunct faculty employment, the University retains the right to unilaterally sever the employment relationship at any point during the employment relationship on any grounds allowed by "at-will" employment relationships which are not prohibited by law or this Agreement.

-Notwithstanding this language, if an adjunct believes that the severance of his/her employment is in retaliation for union activities or actions taken to seek compliance with this agreement, he/she may request the reason(s) for the severance of his/her employment.
-Such a request will be made to the Union and will be the subject of a discussion between the Union and the University.
+Notwithstanding this language, if an adjunct believes that the severance of their employment is in retaliation for union activities or actions taken to seek compliance with this Agreement, they may request the reason(s) for the severance of their employment.
+Such a request will be made to the Union and will be the subject of a discussion between the Union and the University